 Why Modular Homes/Buildings?

 Modular homes take a shorter time for construction compared with site-built homes.
-This is due to the fact that while the modular is being built in the factory, another crew is building the foundation at the same time.
+This is due to the fact that while the modular home is being built in the factory, another crew is building the foundation at the same time.

 Here is how the neighbor of one modular home put it: I watched a friend’s house being set.
-The modular, or the boxes, one by one, were lifted with a crane and placed on a foundation that has been poured several weeks earlier.
+The modular, or the boxes, one by one, were lifted with a crane and placed on a foundation that had been poured several weeks earlier.
 I returned on the second day and the house was almost completely done.
 It was ready much sooner than any other house I had ever seen.

 For neighbors who have been away for a few days, they are shocked to see a home where none was standing just a few days earlier.
 People are often “wowed” by the sudden existence of new modular homes.

 Modular home construction is not delayed by rain, snow or extreme cold or hot weather.
 Also, modular homes are excellent choices for areas of short construction seasons such as wet climate locations.
 No storage area?
 No problem: modular buildings are the solution

-Fixed Costs For Modular Homes (Surprises, Very Stressful)
+Fixed Costs For Modular Homes

 If you have built a house before, you know how many times your contractor came and asked you to pay additional costs for some issue he/she faced during construction.
 The contractor, or a member or your family may suggest an upgrade or a change during construction which requires more funding as well.
 The good news is this is not the case for modular homes.
-Once you have agreed with the modular home manufacturer on your choices for your home, your cost are set.
+Once you have agreed with the modular home manufacturer on your choices for your home, your costs are set.
 No changes, no bad surprises, no stress, no headaches.

 Economy of Modular Homes